zudochkin/awesome-newsletters/README.md

 - [This Week in Rust](https://this-week-in-rust.org).
 Stay up to date with events, learning resources, and recent developments in Rust community.
 [Archive](https://this-week-in-rust.org/blog/archives/index.html).
 - [Awesome Rust Newsletter](https://rust.libhunt.com/newsletter).
 A curated list of Rust libraries and resources.
 - [Rust Bytes](https://weeklyrust.substack.com/).
-A fun weekly newsletter keeping you informed about all things noteworthy in the world of The Rust Programming Language
+A fun weekly newsletter keeping you informed about all things noteworthy in the world of The Rust Programming Language.

 ### C/C++